 You will explore a specific group during World War II.
-The purpose of this project is to explore the myriad of ways that the war fundamentally changed America.
-There is an individual and group component to this project.
-This is your chance to be in charge of the classroom and become an expert on your topic.
+The purpose of this project is to explore the myriad ways that World War II fundamentally changed America.

 Groups (specific examples)

-- African-Americans (CORE, FEPC, A. Philip Randolph, Double V, Tuskegee Airmen, Race riots, Migration)
+- Black / African-Americans: CORE, FEPC, A. Philip Randolph, Double V Campaign, Tuskegee Airmen, Race riots, Migration

 - Indigenous / Native Americans: Navajo Code Talkers, Migration